rdyar/rdyar.github.io/_posts/2016-08-30-SOS-project-notes.md

 top - shows list of processes
 shift + m sort top by mem usage

+show list of all processes sorted by RSS memory usage: ps aux --sort -rss

 ### Ubuntu and Vi

 Save and quit - :wq - make sure insert is off - press escape